-Research partnership brings mindfulness/yoga practices to schools in Middle EastJanuary 10th, 2014 in Psychology & Psychiatry /
+Research partnership brings mindfulness/yoga practices to schools in Middle EastJanuary 10, 2014 in Medicine & Health / Psychology & Psychiatry

 Palestinian educators, health professionals, social workers and refugee service providers recently received training in Transformative Life Skills (TLS)—a social-emotional learning program that aims to reduce students' stress and promote social-emotional health and physical wellness through mindfulness and yoga training—from a team of trainers and researchers from Penn State, the University of California at San Francisco (UCSF) and the Oakland-based nonprofit Niroga Institute.